 Mixed responses were received to this aspect of the consultation with trade representatives generally in favour of the current position and some community and other consultees including Police Scotland favouring the application of different licensed hours across the city.
-The Board took cognisance of all views received including the view expressed by the Licensing Forum which was that the current policy should remain unchanged .After due consideration the Board remains of the view that the following hours are reasonable and balance the differing expectations of the trade and public
+The Board took cognisance of all views received including the view expressed by the Licensing Forum which was that the current policy should remain unchanged.
+After due consideration the Board remains of the view that the following periods of opening hours are reasonable, and balance the differing expectations of the trade and public.
+The Board is also aware that the hours set out below could allow for for most premises there could be up to 16 trading hours but this would be considered on a case by case basis.

-The Board is also aware that for most premises there could be up to 16 trading hours.
 However taking cognisance of the position set out in the Board's previous policy, the Board continues to feel that for historic reasons it should depart from the Guidance.
 Moreover although on balance the Board is satisfied that it should adhere to the current licensed hours, set out below, the Board are mindful of the licensing objectives which underpin this policy and the Board's decision making.
 Accordingly the Board will continue to monitor the effectiveness of the current policy and would emphasise that whilst having regard to the indicative hours set out in its policy when considering applications, each application will be determined on its individual merits.